The Greens (Poland): History

 The party was established in 2003 by activists of several social movements.
-Among its founding members there were environmentalists, feminists, LGBT people and anti-war activists.
+Among its founding members were environmentalists, feminists, LGBT people and anti-war activists.
 The first political campaign of the emerging party concerned the Polish European Union membership referendum, the Greens campaigned for a "yes" vote.

 Greens 2004 took part in the movement against the Iraq War in 2003 and participated in Equality Parades and other social protests in the time of "Fourth Republic" (2005–2007).
-Since 3 March 2013 the official name of the party is Partia Zieloni (The Greens), while Greens 2004 is a historical name and can still be used.
+Since 3 March 2013, the official name of the party is Partia Zieloni (The Greens), while Greens 2004 is a historical name and can still be used.

-During the late 2000s and the early 2010s the party cooperated with various socialists' parties in the elections.
+During the late 2000s and the early 2010s, the party cooperated with various socialist parties in the elections.

-The party was represented in the Sejm between 2014 and 2015 by Anna Grodzka (she was elected as Polikot's Movement member in 2011).
-By mid-2010s the party lost many members (e. g.
+The party was represented in the Sejm between 2014 and 2015 by Anna Grodzka (she was elected as Palikot's Movement member in 2011).
+By the mid-2010s, the party lost many members (e. g.
 Marcelina Zawisza), who formed new party called Razem (Together).

-Since 2018 the party began to cooperate with Civic Platform and Modern parties.
-In 2019, as part of Civic Coalition, it won 3 seats in Sejm.
+Since 2018, the party began to cooperate with Civic Platform and Modern parties.
+In 2019, as part of Civic Coalition, it won three seats in Sejm.
 These representatives became members of Civic Coalition parliamentary group.
 On 8 March 2023, Klaudia Jachira, previously independent representative within Civic Platform, joined The Greens.